simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_interface.md

 ### `_initialize_ss_exists_val_if_not_initialized` method docstring

-Initialize _snapshot_exists_ value it hasn't been initialized yet.
+Initialize _snapshot_exists_ value if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring